demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 use other integration example:
 <img src="../../../docs/doc_imgs/integrations/deprecated-integration-2.png" width="400" align="middle"></img>

-## Deprecating script process
+## How to Deprecate a script

-Deprecating script is a very simple process.

 1) Add the following key to the script yaml file ```deprecated: true```.

-2) Add to the script yml comment the sentence: Deprecated. "reason why it is deprecated" or "use other script instead" or "No available replacement"
+2) Add the following sentence to the script yaml's comment: Deprecated. {reason why it is deprecated} or {use other script instead} or {No available replacement}

 no available replacement script example:
 <img src="../../../docs/doc_imgs/scripts/deprecated-script-1.png" width="400" align="middle"></img>